 What are the best Kilimanjaro guidebooks?

 There are a number of very interesting and useful books and guidebooks that have been written on Mount Kilimanjaro.
-We recommend having a look at our Kilimanjaro library where we review some of our favourite Kilimanjaro books.
+I recommend having a look at my Kilimanjaro library where I review some of my favourite Kilimanjaro books.

-Alternatively, our lead editor has written a short guide called Mount Kilimanjaro: Trekkers Guide to the Summit, which provides all the essential information you need to know at a smaller cost.
+Alternatively, I've written a short guide called Mount Kilimanjaro: Trekkers Guide to the Summit, which provides all the essential information you need to know at a smaller cost.

 How many people die annually climbing Kilimanjaro?